Installation

 SLACK_BOT_TOKEN = os.environ["SLACK_BOT_TOKEN"]

-Once you've setup your features, click on the Install App to Team button found on the Install App page.
-If you add new permission scopes or Slack app features after an app has been installed, you must reinstall the app to your workspace for changes to take effect.
+If you're building an application for a single Slack workspace, there's no need to build out the entire OAuth flow.
+Once you've set up your features, click the Install App to Team button on the Install App page.
+If you add new permission scopes or Slack app features after an app has been installed, you must reinstall the app to your workspace for the changes to take effect.

-(The OAuth exchange is facilitated via HTTP and requires a webserver; in this example, we'll use Flask.)
+The OAuth exchange is facilitated via HTTP and requires a webserver; in this example, we'll use Flask.

 import os